read-all-about-it/cde/README.md

 Note: for local development, make sure you have postgres running (remember to check `brew services restart postgresql` and `createdb` if you're on a mac!), and ensure that the dev `database-url` is properly specified in `./dev-config.edn`.

+To start hot-reloading of the frontend via shadow-cljs, run:

+    npx shadow-cljs watch app

+We sometimes see issues with the hot-reloading when using Safari, so we recommend using Chrome for development.
+Recommended process is:

+1. Open a terminal and run `npx shadow-cljs watch app`
+2. Open a second terminal window and run `lein run`
+3. Open `localhost:3000` in Chrome

+If you're making changes to the testing database, instead use `lein repl`, then `(start)` and `(migrate)` to start the server and run migrations, and `(create-migration "migration-name")` to create a new migration.

 ## Deployment

 The github actions currently include a `deploy.yml` workflow, which builds the uberjar & docker container and deploys to heroku automatically.
 This includes all database migrations for the postgres addon, so deploying from local should be unnecessary.